 - Whether medical treatment will be required in the future;

 - How quality of life has changed for the worse for the injured party but for the personal injury.

 Economic damages are meant to reimburse an injured party for all financial expenses spent while noneconomic damages are meant to help an injured party cope with the pain and suffering and overall change in his or her quality of life.

 In addition to compensatory damages, punitive damages may also be awarded.
 These damages, however, are only awarded in cases where the tortfeasor acted intentionally, wantonly, recklessly, fraudulently, or overall egregiously.
-Punitive damages are meant to set and example and punish the wrongdoer to prevent future acts of the same.
+Punitive damages are meant to set an example and punish the wrongdoer to prevent future acts of the same.

 Experienced Personal Injury Attorney

 If you are a victim of a personal injury in Crawford County, Georgia, you may have the right to file a claim or lawsuit against the at-fault party(s).
 Gautreaux Law can help.
 We pursue personal injury and wrongful death claims and lawsuits on a contingency fee basis.
 This means you pay nothing.
 If we recover compensation for you, only then do we get paid, but payment comes directly from the settlement or damages award.
 If you are struggling and are worried about contacting an attorney because of money, don’t be worried.
 The only thing you should be worried about is your recovery.
 Contact Gautreaux Law at (478) 238-9758 for a free consultation today.